-Funding for the Winter HAF holiday period will be contingent upon Easter and Summer performance.
-If there is any shortfall from Easter or Summer, it will be carried forward, and subsequent payments for the Winter period will be adjusted accordingly.
-For example, if funding was allocated for 20 places per day over 16 days and the actual performance falls short, the payment will be adjusted accordingly for the Winter 2024 Holiday Periods.
+Funding for the Winter HAF holiday periods will be contingent upon Easter's and Summers performance.
+If there is any shortfall from Summer, it will be carried forward, and subsequent payments for the Winter periods will be adjusted accordingly.
+For example, if funding was allocated for 20 places per day over 16 days and the actual performance falls short, the payment will be adjusted accordingly for the Winter 2025 Holiday Period.
 Performance assessment will be based on the data provided via Holiday Activities (E-Vouchers).